 How to Participate:

-● All entries must be uploaded by Monday, March 16, 2020 by 11:00 am.
+● All entries must be uploaded by Sunday, March 7, 2021, by 11:59 pm.
 If you have any difficulty uploading or submitting your project, please be sure to get assistance from your school and/or Local Science Fair Coordinator before the deadline.

 ○ Include a caption that describes the experiment.
 Please include where the experiment was conducted.

-○ Be sure submitted videos and photographs conform to your school media policies regarding publication of identifiable students.
+○ Be sure submitted videos and photographs conform to your school media policies regarding the publication of identifiable students.
 And please read the “further details” below about how your images might be used.

-● Submitted videos and photographs must conform to your local school media policies regarding publication of identifiable students.
-By submitting this media to us, you are giving permission to Mendocino County Office of Education to publish the videos and photographs.
+● Submitted videos and photographs must conform to your local school media policies regarding the publication of identifiable students.
+By submitting this media to us, you are giving permission to the Mendocino County Office of Education to publish the videos and photographs.

 ● All submitted projects will be uploaded and shared in an online gallery and the link will be available on the MCOE website later in the Spring.